-When chemistry teacher, Walter White, is diagnosed with Stage III cancer and given only two years to live, he decides he has nothing to lose.
-He lives with his wife and teenage son, who has cerebral palsy, in New Mexico.
+When chemistry teacher Walter White is diagnosed with Stage III cancer and given only two years to live, he decides he has nothing to lose.
+He lives with his teenage son, who has cerebral palsy, and his wife, in New Mexico.
 Determined to ensure that his family will have a secure future, White embarks on a career of drugs and crime.
 He proves to be remarkably proficient in this new world as he begins manufacturing and selling methamphetamine with one of his former students.
-The series tracks the impacts of a fatal diagnosis on a regular hard working man and explores how a fatal diagnosis affects his morality and transforms him into a major player of the drug trade.
+The series tracks the impacts of a fatal diagnosis on a regular, hard working man, and explores how a fatal diagnosis affects his morality and transforms him into a major player of the drug trade.
 Written by

 See more »